BoomMccloud/Telegram_Dialog_AI_Processor/backend/app/dev_utils/README.md

 1. **GET /api/dialogs/{session_id}**: Returns mock dialogs instead of real Telegram data
 2. **GET /api/messages/{session_id}**: Returns mock messages instead of real Telegram data

 These routes use the same authentication mechanism as the regular routes but return mock data.

+## Additional Documentation

+For more detailed information about the mock session system, including troubleshooting and API testing examples, please refer to the [Mock Session Development Guide](./MOCK_SESSION_GUIDE.md).